 The current RCF is committed and has a non-utilisation fee of 35.0% of the applicable margin.
 The margin over LIBOR (or equivalent) ranges from 1.3% for leverage below 1.0 times, up to 2.2% for leverage above 2.5 times.

 The weighted average coupon of the Private Placement fixed rate notes will equate to 2.8%.

 Return on Capital Employed (ROCE)

 The Group has made several acquisitions in recent years.
-Performance of the acquisitions made during the 2018 and 2019 financial years is separately summarised compared to the existing business in the sections above.
+The incremental performance during the first year of ownership of the acquisitions made during the 2019 and 2020 financial years is separately summarised compared to the existing business in the sections above.

-In October 2018, the Group acquired the trade and assets of Caledonian, an equine veterinary pharmaceuticals sales and distribution company based in New Zealand and Australia for a total consideration of £4.4 million.
-The business has been successfully integrated into the Group and is outperforming our expectations.
+In August 2019, we announced the acquisition of Ampharmco LLC, an FDA registered facility in Fort Worth, Texas for a cash consideration of £24.3 million.
+The business has been successfully integrated into the Group and will support our manufacturing strategy to produce more in-house.
 The acquisition was financed from the Group's existing working capital resources.

-Accounting Standards The accounting policies adopted are outlined in note 1 to the Accounts.
-There are no accounting policy changes which have materially impacted the 2019 financial year.
+The accounting policies adopted are outlined in note 1 to the Accounts.
+IFRS16 'Leases' was adopted in the period and resulted in a lease liability of £12.7 million with a corresponding fixed asset increase of £12.7 million.
+There are no other accounting policy changes which have materially impacted the 2020 financial year.

-We have increased our R&D expenditure enabling us to expand the number of pipeline projects, novel opportunities and overseas product registrations we invest in and our acquisitions of Caledonian and Venco strengthen both our geographical and market presence.
+Our acquisition of Ampharmco strengthens our in-house manufacturing capabilities, while Mirataz and Osurnia increase our geographical and market presence.
+We have increased our R&D expenditure enabling us to expand the number of pipeline projects, novel opportunities and overseas product registrations we invest in.

 The Group's balance sheet is strong, enabling us to continue to consider further relevant acquisition and investment opportunities as they arise.